 Are you planning a trek to the Everest base camp?
 Great, you are choosing the right destination for your adventure travel holiday.
-This is an excellent trekking among other trekking destinations in Nepal.
-It is even one of a top mountain journey in the world.
+This is excellent trekking among other trekking destinations in Nepal.
+It is even one of the top mountain journeys in the world.

 9 Best Tips for Everest Base Camp Trekkers